d3x0r/sack.vfs/README_ObjectStorage.md

 | sealant | string | data to encode object id |
 | objectHash | string | something |

+## file storage within object storage

+Since the ID is specified for any `get()` or `put()` a string may be passed for the data, and the literal value will be pushed at that ID.
+The browsing structure for this is only available as a timeline cursor; and browsing the identifiers is just a long list.

+A few simple objects can represent a file system that has directories that contain files and other directories.
+Furthermore directories can have data content just like a file; and they are almost the same.
+A directory has an array of files (and directories) that are in that directory; usage would imply you sort of hold on to the point you have your files in and just create files in that spot.

+The following sections are about using a builtin file directory system, which is itself stored as objects in the object storage system with long unique identifiers.
+The only exception is the root directory which has the identifier of '?'.
+The unique identifiers are only semi-unique, in that they are base64 encoded long integer values, using `_` and `$` for the 62 and 63 characters; this is one of the standard base64 character sets for encoding.
+This means the identifiers are javascript literals that can be used as an identifier; other than they are suffixed with a `=` to indicate the end of encoding.

+### file~~like~~ system directory interface

+This are the methods for the object `storage.getRoot()` results with.
+It is a directory object that is returned.
+These are the methods of a `FileDirectory`.

 |Object Storage Directory Methods | Return | arguments | Description |
 |----|----|----|---|
 | create | FileEntry | (filename) | creates a new file, ready to be written into. |